-Eric Hawkes was named Director of University Recreation at NC State in November 2011 and assumed responsibility of the institution’s recreation and fitness programs, services and facilities designed for 34,000 students and 10,000 faculty, staff and affiliates.
+Eric Hawkes was named Director of Wellness and Recreation at NC State in November 2011 and assumed responsibility of the institution’s recreation and fitness programs, services and facilities designed for 34,000 students and 10,000 faculty, staff and affiliates.
 Eric leads a staff of 32 professionals and approximately 900 student employees with an annual operating budget of more than $6.3 million.

 Hawkes and his team have transformed NC State's recreation, fitness and wellness programs and facilities into one of the nation's finest.
-Working in partnership with student leaders, Eric and the University Recreation team secured funding and executed several significant facility enhancement projects.
+Working in partnership with student leaders, Eric and the Wellness and Recreation team secured funding and executed several significant facility enhancement projects.
 Completed in June 2016, the $7.6 million Carmichael Locker Room and Fitness Center Expansion project added 6,000 sq. ft. of much needed strength and conditioning space, updated locker rooms and improved the overall look, feel and navigation of the Carmichael Gym.
 The $45 million Carmichael Addition & Renovation project is currently in design and is expected to open Fall 2020.
 The facility will shape the future of wellness on campus by unifying, celebrating and inspiring active lifestyles of the NC State community.

 Throughout the past decade, Hawkes has been actively involved in the National Intramural-Recreational Sports Association (NIRSA) through participation in institutes, workshops and presentations at national, regional and state conferences.
 Eric currently serves on the NIRSA Services Corporation Board of Directors where his direction guides marketing opportunities for recreation centers and outdoor venues.
 In 2011, Eric received the NIRSA Region II Award of Merit which recognizes exceptional performance, dedication, creativity and innovation within the profession.